A Club Days

 - Interact Club: The Salem High School Interact Club is a service organization for high school students who desire to volunteer their time and aid their school and community.
 It gives high school students the opportunity to develop leadership skills while discovering the power of “Service Above Self”.
 Our Interact club carries out a Pet Food Drive for our area shelters.
 Interactors have the opportunity to attend the Rotary District Conference in March at the Homestead (free of charge), as well as attend one or more of the Thursday Rotary Luncheons at the Salem Civic Center.
 Interact is an international organization sponsored by the Rotary Club of Salem and Rotary International.
 The word Interact stands for international action.

 - International Club: To promote awareness, educate, encourage acceptance, and honor the rich heritage of diverse cultures.
-The students will have the opportunity to learn about new cultures, customs, dances, festivals, foods, cinema, and the ways of life in different parts of the world.
+The students will have the opportunity to learn about new cultures, customs, dances, festivals, food, cinema, and the ways of life in different parts of the world.

 - Keyettes: Keyettes is open to all female students at Salem High School.
 We’re a student-led organization whose goal is to encourage leadership through serving others.
-We frequently work with the elementary schools and the retirement communities in Salem.
+We frequently work with the elementary schools and retirement communities in Salem.

 - Key Club: The Key Club is open to all male students at Salem High School.
 Our big project is sponsoring the Homecoming Dance with Culinary Arts.
 This helps us fund our activities for the rest of the year.
-The focus of the club is community service.
+The focus of the club will be community service.
 We work with the local Kiwanis organization on service projects throughout the community, as well as trying to plan our own service opportunities.

 - Leo Club: The Leo Club serves as the liaison between the Salem Lions Club and Salem High School.

 - Model General Assembly: MGA is Model General Assembly and its primary purpose is to introduce high school students to the legislative process of the Commonwealth of Virginia.
-Legislation is debated in committees and on the floors of the actual Virginia Senate and House of Delegates.
+Legislation is debated in committees and on the floor of the actual Virginia Senate and House of Delegates.

 - Photography Club: Students interested in learning more about digital photography, lenses, camera bodies, lighting or other related topics can attend this club.
 Specific camera problems or issues can be addressed individually along with computer and software subjects.
 Students are encouraged to attend an open and friendly environment that allows for open ended conversations and self guided growth lessons surrounding photography.